J-Tak-M/Papers-Research/Disinformation & Propaganda PlainText.md

 **Disinformation & Propaganda**

-*Research into Modern and Past Disinformation Operations*
+*Research into Disinformation Operations and Methodology*

 **Index**